Kalugy/Kalugy/README.md

 I’m diving deeper into JavaScript and working on projects that push the boundaries of my full-stack development skills.

 📚 My Interests
-- Building and optimizing web applications
+- Building projects
+- Create projects with porpuse
 - Experimenting with new frameworks and tools in the JavaScript ecosystem